🇩🇰 Charities in Denmark

 • Sanctions and watchlists: use our free charity checker tool to cross-reference every Danish charity against OFAC, EU, and UN watchlists automatically.

-Each Danish charity profile on GiveRadar combines registration, fundraising permit status, ISOBRO membership, financials, governance, and third-party signals into a single 0-100 integrity score.
+Each Danish charity profile on GiveRadar combines registration, governance, and third-party signals into a single 0-100 integrity score.
 Read our integrity score methodology for the full weighting.

 Denmark charity explorer: browse, filter, compare